 Sometimes, you buy a product and the company just keeps making it more valuable along the way.
 That’s the case here.
 Recently, Vakaros introduced RaceSense to build on the Atlas 2 platform, adding powerful race management capability.
 This really raises the bar.

-Last year, I bought a Vakaros Atlas 2 because I was learning a new boat, the Melges 15, and found myself needing to understand more about acceleration rates, effective dinghy roll tacks and angles downwind with an asymmetrical spinnaker.
+In 2022, I bought a Vakaros Atlas 2 because I was learning a new boat, the Melges 15, and found myself needing to understand more about acceleration rates, effective dinghy roll tacks and angles downwind with an asymmetrical spinnaker.
 The Atlas 2 seemed like the powerful tool that would feed me the data that I needed to progress.
 While I haven’t figured it out completely, and the third party analysis tools need some work, I love it so far.
 NOW, the Vakaros team has introduced RaceSense, an incredible race management system that brings awesome value to the sailor and race committee combined.
+At the 2024 Melges 15 Winter Series at Jensen Beach, Florida, competitors and race officials will get a chance to try this new capability.
 The co-founders, Jake Keilman and Todd Wilson, joined me to discuss what RaceSense can do and why it matters.

 Vakaros RaceSense leverages the existing Atlas 2 platform to